Houston Police Department Officer Accused of Bigamy

 (2) younger than 16 years of age, the offense is a felony of the first degree.

-not know if the SGT is actually married to wife #2 or not, but if he is…it could be trouble.
+not know if the SGT is actually married to wife #2 or not, but if he is…it

-Here at the Slate Law Firm, we offer a full range of family law and legal services including
+Dennis M. Slate, Attorney at Law, we offer a full range of family law and legal services including

 child custody and